Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 In order to test whether \sidetuning{} could profitably synthesize the features with \emph{intermediate} amounts of data, we evaluated each approach's ability to learn to navigate using 49, 490, 4900, or 49k expert trajectories and pretrained \emph{denoising} features. \Sidetuning{} was always the best-performing approach and, on intermediate amounts of data (e.g. 4.9k trajectories), outperformed the other techniques (\sidetune{} 9.3, fine-tune: 7.5, features: 6.7, scratch: 6.6), Figure~\ref{fig:intermediate_data}).

 \textbf{Network size}.
-Does network size matter?
-We find (i) If the target problem benefits from a large network (e.g. classification tasks), then performance is sensitive to side network size but not size of the base. (ii) The base network can usually be distilled to a smaller network and \emph{sidetuning} will still offer advantages over alternatives.
-In the supplementary material we provide supporting experiments from Taskonomy using both high- and low-data settings (curvature $\rightarrow \{\text{obj. class}, \text{normals}\}$, obj. class $\rightarrow$ normals), and in Habitat (RL using $\{\text{curvature}, \text{denoise}\} \rightarrow \text{navigation}$).
+We find that when the base network is large, distilling it into a smaller network and \emph{sidetuning} will still retain most of the performance.
+In \figref{fig:rl_model_size}, we explore this in Habitat (RL using $\{\text{curvature}, \text{denoise}\} \rightarrow \text{navigation}$), with other results in the supplementary.

-\textbf{Not Boosting.} Since the side network learns a residual on top of the base network, we ask: what benefits we could glean by extending \sidetuning{} to do boosting?
-Although network boosting this does improve performance on iCIFAR (Figure~\ref{fig:boosting_and_radam} Left), if catastrophic forgetting is not a concern then the parameters would've been better used in a deeper network rather than many shallow networks.

 \textbf{More than just stable updates.} In RL, fine-tuning often fails to improve performance.
 One common rationalization is that the early updates in RL are `high variance'.
-The usual solution is to first train using fixed features and then unfreeze the weights at some point in training (via a hyperparameter to be set).
-We found that this stage-wise approach performs as well (but no better than) keeping the features fixed--and \sidetuning{} performed as well as both while being simpler than stage-wise (Fig.~\ref{fig:boosting_and_radam} Right).
-We tested the `high-variance update' theory by fine-tuning with both gradient clipping and an optimizer designed to prevent such high-variance updates by adaptively warming up the learning rate (RAdam, ~\cite{liu2019variance}).
+The common stage-wise solution is to first train using fixed features and then unfreeze the weights.
+We found that this approach performs as well (but no better than) using fixed features--and \sidetuning{} performed as well as both while not being domain-specific (Fig.~\ref{fig:rl_model_size}).
+We tested the `high-variance'

+theory by fine-tuning with both gradient clipping and an optimizer designed to prevent such high-variance updates (RAdam~\cite{liu2019variance}).
 This provided no benefits over vanilla fine-tuning, suggesting that the benefits of side-tuning are not solely due to gradient stabilization early in training.

+\textbf{Not Boosting.} Since the side network learns a residual on top of the base network, could \sidetuning{} be used for boosting?
+Although network boosting does improve performance on iCIFAR (Figure~\ref{fig:boosting_and_radam}), the parameters would've been better used in a deeper network rather than many shallow networks.